hypertidy/rbot/README.md

 rbot
 ====

-The goal of rbot is to provide a **bag of tables** object for R. This is a simple generalization of the two-table mechanism used by tidygraph.
+The goal of rbot is to provide a **bag of tables** object for R (i.e. a *database*).
+This is a simple generalization of the two-table mechanism used by tidygraph.

 Installation
 ------------